jazzzydan/inbank-backend/README.md

 - DecisionEngine: A service class that provides a method for calculating an approved loan amount and period for a customer.
 - DecisionEngineController: A REST endpoint that handles requests for loan decisions.

+## Codereview

+Code Review can be found in separate CODEREVIEW.md file